-- A basic knowledge of MATLAB/Simulink package.
+- Good knowledge of MATLAB/Simulink package.

 - Should not yield under stress and should produce results during difficult situations.

-- should enjoy problem solving and product results within a given schedule and budget.
+- Should enjoy problem solving and product results within a given schedule and budget.

-- should be capable of working independently and in a team environment as part of a fast-paced and dynamic technical environment.
+- Should be capable of working independently and in a team environment as part of a fast-paced and dynamic technical environment.